Bobblen147/avp-forever/Readme.txt

 -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T) -Added additional Predator bot types that Rebellion left unused (try PREDOBOT 2,3,4 or 5 in debug mode!)
--Predator can charge a strong wrist blade attack indefinitely

 Gameplay
--Added sentry gun bot spawn command (type SENTRYGUN in debug mode) -Added facehugger bot spawn command (type FACEHUGGER in debug mode) -Added queen alien bot spawn command (type QUEENBOT in debug mode) -all bot types can be force loaded by passing in the command line -lacmprtxsfq -Can enable/disable AI attacking a player of the same species.
+-Added sentry gun bot spawn command (type SENTRYGUN in debug mode) -Added facehugger bot spawn command (type FACEHUGGER in debug mode) -Added alien queen bot spawn command (type QUEENBOT in debug mode) -to force load all bots, pass in the command line -lacmprtxsfq (s=sentry, f=fhugger, q=queen) -Can enable/disable AI attacking a player of the same species.

 -Can play a custom single player level by adding it to the config and just starting a new game as the species you want.
 -Add a cheat unlock target in the Alien bonus mission Invasion to unlock the Terror cheat mode. (previously only accessibly by hacking your profile)
 -Enable/disable half mouse movement speed when ducking (feature added by sirlemonhead but not included in their latest binary)

 Skirmish
--Alien now playable in skirmish mode, tail attack can now target other aliens -All bot types can now be spawned in debug mode (not just aliens, predaliens & praetorians) -Marine generators can now be used on skirmish maps -In game species change in debug mode (use MORPH_ALIEN, MORPH_MARINE and MORPH_PREDATOR)
+-EXPERIMENTAL - Predator generators added.
+Enable Predator Generators in config file then place a marine generator in your map and spawn unarmed, molotov or flamer civilians -included a sample skirmish map "Stranded_Preds", to demonstrate this feature -Alien now playable in skirmish mode, tail attack can now target other aliens -All bot types can now be spawned in debug mode (not just aliens, predaliens & praetorians) -In game species change in debug mode (use MORPH_ALIEN, MORPH_MARINE and MORPH_PREDATOR)

 Other